 A Cincinnati Tradition

-Written by – Dave Oeters
+written by – Dave Oeters

 Bob and Flo Kraushar founded Camp Wildbrook in 1952.
 Both were former schoolteachers in Cincinnati Public Schools.
 They realized there was a need for a private summer camp in the area after speaking to parents while they managed a playground group run by the Cincinnati Recreation Commission.
 They were also supported in the project by Dr. Albert Degarmo, a prominent local pediatrician.
 Camp Wildbrook quickly became popular with local families, offering fun activities for kids and recruiting the best counselors they could find.
 While Bob and Flo ran the camp during the summer, they continued to teach.
 In addition to the Camp, they have offered a swim club and rented space for events to community groups such as local fire departments and Disabled American Veterans (DAV).

 Since that time, Camp Wildbrook has continued to offer quality programs based on the tradition started by Bob and Flo, but also fine-tuned and improved the experience for campers.
-For example, at one time the Camp offered horseback riding, but that program has been replaced with gymnastics and soccer in addition to old favorites like nature and camping, swimming, crafts, and drama and singing.
+For example, at one time the Camp offered horseback riding, but that program has been replaced with soccer in addition to old favorites like nature and camping, swimming, crafts, and drama and singing.
 Other traditions continue such as weekly Popsicle day for campers, and field trips for each of the groups.

-Gayle explained that Camp Wildbrook has been an important part of so many lives in our area, each summer is an exciting experience to see the tradition continue to grow.
+Gayle explained that Camp Wildbrook has been an important part of so many lives in our area.
+Each summer is an exciting experience to see the tradition continue to grow.
 Gayle also credits the counselors and staff for the success of the camp.
 “We really do have the best counselors, and we couldn’t offer the programs and experience we do without them.”